$q$-Witt vectors and $q$-Hodge complexes: q -de Rham Witt complexes in the smooth case

 become isomorphisms after derived $(p,q-1)$-completion because $F_{m/p^{\alpha_p}}\circ V_{m/p^{\alpha_p}}=m/p^{\alpha_p}$ and $V_{m/p^{\alpha_p}}\circ F_{m/p^{\alpha_p}}=[m/p^{\alpha_p}]_{q^{p^{\alpha_p}}}$ are invertible in $\IZ[q]_{(p,q-1)}^\complete$.
 This explains why $\qIW_{p^{\alpha_p}}(-/A)$ shows up in the diagram instead of $\qIW_m(-/A)$.
 Furthermore, the canonical morphism $\qIW_{p^{\alpha_p}}(R/A)\rightarrow \qIW_{p^{\alpha_p}}(\widehat{R}_p/A)$ becomes an isomorphism after $p$-completion.
 Indeed, this can be checked after $p$-completed base change along the faithfully flat map $A\rightarrow A_\infty$.
 Via \cref{lem:RelativeqWittBaseChange}, we're then reduced to a question about absolute $q$-Witt vectors, which was addressed in \cref{cor:qWittpCompletion}.

-The bottom corners are similar, but easier.
-Since $N$ and $[N]_q$ are invertible in $\IZ[1/N,q]_{(q-1)}^\complete$, the same argument as above shows that the ghost map $\gh_m\colon \qIW_m(R/A)\rightarrow R$, or equivalently, the Frobenius $F_m$, becomes an isomorphism after $(-)[1/N]_{(q-1)}^\complete$.
+The bottom corners are similar.
+Since $m$ and $[m]_q$ are invertible in $\IZ[1/N,q]_{(q-1)}^\complete$, the same argument as above shows that the ghost map $\gh_m\colon \qIW_m(R/A)\rightarrow R$, or equivalently, the Frobenius $F_m$, becomes an isomorphism after $(-)[1/N]_{(q-1)}^\complete$.
 Also note that $R[1/N]$ doesn't need to be $(q-1)$-completed because it's already $(q-1)$-torsion.
 This takes care of the bottom left corner; the argument for the bottom right corner is analogous. \end{proof} \begin{rem} Observe that all factors of the pullback from \cref{lem:qWittBeauvilleLaszloSquare} are static (in the sense of \cref{par:Notation}), so we don't just get a pullback in the derived $\infty$-category, but also an honest pullback of $A[q]$-modules.
 To see this, it's enough to check that $\qIW_m(R/A)$ and $\qIW_{p^{\alpha_p}}(\widehat{R}_p/A)$ have bounded $(q-1)^\infty$ and $p^\infty$-torsion.
 This can be done after base change along $A\rightarrow A_\infty$, where it reduces via \cref{lem:RelativeqWittBaseChange} to questions about absolute $q$-Witt vectors that were addressed in \cref{cor:qWittpTorsion,cor:qWittCompletion}.
-The same conclusion is true (but for easier reasons) for the pullback square in \cref{lem:OtherBeauvilleLaszloSquare} below. \end{rem} \begin{lem} Let $N$ be divisible by $m$.
-Then the derived $(q-1)$-completion of the arithmetic fracture pullback square from \cref{par:DerivedBeauvilleLaszlo} for $R\qpower/(q^m-1)$ takes the form
+The same conclusion is true (but for easier reasons) for the pullback square in \cref{lem:OtherBeauvilleLaszloSquare} below. \end{rem} \begin{lem} With notation as in \cref{lem:qWittBeauvilleLaszloSquare}, the derived $(q-1)$-completion of the arithmetic fracture pullback square from \cref{par:DerivedBeauvilleLaszlo} for $R\qpower/(q^m-1)$ takes the form